alfie-ns/1004-CW/readme.md

 # THINGS TO DO

+- [ ] Turn into a fully-fledged SPA
 - [X] An index HTML page
 - [X] JSON output to a flat file
 - [ ] JSON input from a flat file